 The following comes from a 2007 Los Angeles Times article….

-In Bermuda, Romney served as president and sole shareholder for four years of Sankaty High Yield Asset Investors Ltd. It funneled money into Bain Capital’s Sankaty family of hedge funds, which invest in bonds and other debt issued by corporations, as well as bank loans.
+In Bermuda, Romney served as president and sole shareholder for four years of Sankaty High Yield Asset Investors Ltd. It funneled money into Bain Capital’s Sankaty family of hedge funds, which invest in bonds and other debt issued by corporations, as well as bank loans and the ones from instant loans bad credit no guarantor.

 Like thousands of similar financial entities, Sankaty maintains no office or staff in Bermuda.
 Its only presence consists of a nameplate at a lawyer’s office in downtown Hamilton, capital of the British island territory.